isomerpages/singapore-customs-old/_business_hidden_competent-authorities-requirements/07-imda-radiocomm-and-dealer-licensing.md

 ***

-**Import by Licensed Equipment Dealers**
+## Import by Licensed Equipment Dealers

 For import of telecommunication equipment by licensed equipment dealers, the following details need to be provided for an automated permit processing:

 -   Valid Dealer's licence
     Please declare the appropriate valid IMDA Dealer's Individual or Class licence in the import declarations.
-If you do not have a Dealer's Licence, please apply for one on  [LicenceOne](https://licence1.business.gov.sg/)  Portal.
+If you do not have a Dealer's Licence, please apply for one on  [LicenceOne](https://licence1.business.gov.sg/){:target="_blank"} Portal.
 The licence number should be provided in the “Licence” field on the TradeNet declaration.
 -   Licence Type
     A Dealer’s Class Licence allows you to import the following types of equipment:
     1. Registered or approved telecommunication equipment (under the “ESER”, “SER” or “General Equipment (GER)” scheme